MATH2881 is a Mathematics Level II course.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-More information: This provisional outline course handout (pdf) contains information about course objectives, assessment, course materials and the syllabus.
+More information: The course outline course handout contains information about course objectives, assessment, course materials and the syllabus.

 The Online Handbook entry contains up-to-date timetabling information.

 MATH2881 is a core course for the Quantitative Risk major in Advanced Mathematics but is also available generally.

 If you are currently enrolled in MATH2881, you can log into UNSW Moodle for this course.